shamaanikala/shamaanikala.github.io/cmdline_course.md

 _End of visualising the example._

-## MISC

-The course did take into account the differences between linux and mac environments.

 ## Conclusion

-Mihail Cxcdsfssss defines flow...
-This course did manage hit that spot..
-I could deepen my understanding of regex, bash and sed, grep...
+I was expecting a rather light course with some basic command-line stuff I was already familiar with.
+What I got was actually much more than I expected.
+The course was quite lightweight but I was pleasantly surprised that at every week I actually learned new and interesting stuff.

+From my previous mostly "computer science point of view" many of the topics covered were such that I would call them "scary" and not really basic command line actions 😺.

+These "scary" topics include:

+- regular expressions
+- extended `grep` usage
+- `sed` -tool
+- (`awk` is missing)
+- bash scripting

+Ofcourse these tools are actually more domain-specific for language techonology than contemporary (web) application programming.

+Also it was nice to see that the course did take into account the differences between linux and mac environments.

 ## Appendix A: Commands